Maple T.A. Maple-Graded Question

 The question can contain text, 2-D Math, plots, images, and algorithmic variables.
 To insert a plot in the question, use the

-In the following text region, enter the full contents of the question.
+In the following text regions, enter the full contents of the question.

 Replace this text with the question content.